 After removing the front and back legs you need to separate the upper body from the lower body.
 This is because the lower body needs two more steps to segment, and the upper body (ribcage) can be set aside for stock.
 Remember, you’re butchering the animal to make the most of it, don’t let pieces go to waste.

 The lower body (spine) has two thin flaps that need to be cut off.
 Simply find the point where the flap meets the thicker meat and cut them off.
 The flaps are of course still edible and can be cooked in a few different ways.

+If you happen to cut through the pin bones don’t worry, just use some tweezers to pull them out.
 Feel around the meat for the sharp protrusions and use a pair of tweezers to remove the bones.
 Just grab on and twist as you pull out and the little bones should come easily.

 How To Break Down A Rabbit

 Well there you have it.
 The picture above shows all the pieces fully removed from the whole rabbit.
 Now you know how to break down a rabbit and can do this in less than 5 minutes.
 Not to mention the fact it is quite a bit more fun than breaking down a chicken.

 Some Rabbit Recipes So That Nothing Goes To Waste

 This list will continue to be updated as I cook more recipes with rabbit in a variety of ways.